|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 While moored, Burke lived aboard the vessel while teaching at Bronx Community College.
 During free time and weekends, he worked on repairing the ship.

-Hoping to sell the boat, he contacted potential buyers including the Kennedy Library, Kennedy College and Battleship Cove.
+Hoping to sell the boat, he contacted potential buyers including the John F. Kennedy Presidential Library and Museum (JFK Library and Museum), Kennedy College and Battleship Cove.
 None had any interest in buying the boat.

 Aubrey Mayhew of Nashville, TN offered to buy the vessel for $5,000.00, but only made a partial payment of $1,000.
-His second check for $4,000.00 bounced and he never paid the remainder owed or took possession of the vessel.
+His second check for the remaining ammount of $4,000.00 bounced and he never paid the remainder owed or took possession of the vessel.

 Redmond Burke adds: